TechGymPro/tech_gym/README.md

 # OR using Yarn
 yarn ios
 ```

+Remember change install all the data need inside android/build.gradle

+if are using mui (xiaomi) need take the extra steps for install the app in your device

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.